VigneshR2005/Univariate-Linear-Regression/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-1. Get the independent variable X and dependent variable Y.
+1. Get independent variable X and dependent variable Y.
 2. Calculate the mean of the X -values and the mean of the Y -values.
 3. Find the slope m of the line of best fit using the formula.
  ![eqn1](./eq1.jpg)